 *UPDATE: the UNCRPD's recommendations have been presented to the NZ Government, who have commented and passed on an implementation strategy to the relevant government agencies.
 Eight recommendations were relevant to people with FASD and their whānau – you can read our roundup about this here.

-After consultation hui with the public held in March, April and May this year, Aotearoa's human rights record will be reviewed by the United Nations Human Rights Council in 2024 – our fourth Universal Periodic Review.
+After consultation hui with the public held in March, April and May in 2023, Aotearoa's human rights record was reviewed by the United Nations Human Rights Council – our fourth Universal Periodic Review.

 The Universal Periodic Review (UPR) is a five-yearly review by the United Nations Human Rights Council in Geneva that assesses New Zealand’s progress on a broad range of human rights issues.